 (8) A worker is not entitled to compensation under this Division in respect of an impairment that is AIDS if the accident by which the worker became HIV infected occurred on a day before the coming into operation of section 21 of the Workers’ Compensation Reform Act 2004.

-[Section 31F inserted by No. 42 of 2004 s.
+[Section 31F inserted: No. 42 of 2004 s.
 21.]

 31G.
 Further loss of use of part or faculty of body due to subsequent injury, compensation for